-The bill generally requires that a person charged with committing any "offense of violence" (see COMMENT 1) against a "family or household member" (see COMMENT 2) appear before the court for the setting of bail if the arresting officer indicates in a police report or other document accompanying the complaint any of the following (R.C.
+The bill generally requires that a person charged with committing any offense of violence against a family or household member appear before the court for the setting of bail if the arresting officer indicates in a police report or other document accompanying the complaint any of the following (R.C.
 2919.251(A)):

-- (1) That the arresting officer observed on the alleged victim objective manifestations of "physical harm" (see COMMENT 3) that the arresting officer reasonably believes are a result of the alleged offense; - (2) That the arresting officer reasonably believes that the person had on the person's person at the time of the alleged offense a deadly weapon or dangerous ordnance; - (3) That the arresting officer reasonably believes that the person presents a credible threat of "serious physical harm" (see COMMENT 3) to the alleged victim or to any other person if released on bail before trial.
+- (1) That the arresting officer observed on the alleged victim objective manifestations of physical harm that the arresting officer reasonably believes are a result of the alleged offense; - (2) That the arresting officer reasonably believes that the person had on the person's person at the time of the alleged offense a deadly weapon or dangerous ordnance: - (3) That the arresting officer reasonably believes that the person presents a credible threat of serious physical harm to the alleged victim or to any other person if released on bail before trial.

-The bill allows the court, on its own motion or on the motion of a party, to permit a person required under the provision described above to appear before the court for the setting of bail to appear by video conferencing equipment on whatever terms the court may direct (R.C.
+The bill allows the court, on its own motion or on the motion of a party, to permit a person required by the bill to appear before the court for the setting of bail to appear by video conferencing equipment on whatever terms the court may direct (R.C.
 2919.251(D)(1)).

-Under the bill, if the court believes that the appearance in person or by video conferencing equipment of a person who is required under the provision described above to appear before the court for the setting of bail is impracticable, and if the offense charged is a misdemeanor, the court may waive the appearance and release the person on bail.
-If the court waives the appearance, it must release the person on bail set in accordance with its schedule for bail established under existing law (see below), or, if the court has not established such a bail schedule, it must release the person on one or both of the following types of bail in an amount set by the court: (1) a bail bond secured by a cash deposit of 10% of the amount of the bond or (2) a surety bond, a bond secured by real estate or securities as allowed by law, or the deposit of cash, at the option of the accused.
+Under the bill, if the court believes that the appearance in person or by video conferencing equipment of a person who is required by the bill to appear for the setting of bail would be impracticable, and if the offense charged is a misdemeanor, the court may waive the appearance and release the person on bail.
+If the court waives the appearance, it must release the person on bail set in accordance with its schedule for bail established under existing law, or, if the court has not established a bail schedule, it must release the person on one or both of the following types of bail in an amount set by the court: (1) a bail bond secured by a cash deposit of 10% of the amount of the bond or (2) a surety bond, a bond secured by real estate or securities as allowed by law, or the deposit of cash, at the option of the accused.
 (R.C.
 2919.251(D)(2).)